fredemmott/streaming-remote/README.md

 sockets, WebSockets, local unix sockets (MacOS and Linux) or named pipes (Windows).

-A basic Web UI is also provided.
+A StreamDeck plugin and basic Web UI are also provided.

 ## Web UI